 — James Meek

-In the Newsroom, Aaron Sorkin opens with a long monologue that has at its core several of his well-established stylistic tropes.
+In the Newsroom, Aaron Sorkin opens with a long monologue that has at its core several of his well-established stylistic tics.
 It’s maintained by a steady use of floating opposites in an a/b rhythm scheme both internally (the words balance between a string of this and that – we did this, and we did that, we have been this and we are now that, etc) and externally (he criticizes the liberal and the conservative in equal measure and seizes the moral high ground – such as it is – while lamenting our faded glory so he is at once both critic and champion, both liberal in the expanse of his angst but conservative in his sense of outrage) and he laments a bygone era in which “America” was at its best – less fearful, more willing to take risks, able to leap the tall buildings of both economic expansion and support for creativity.

 It’s a romantic vision.